It is the medical use of 100% pure oxygen in a pressurized place.

 The chronic obstructive pulmonary disease patient with a large blister represents a relative contraindication for similar reasons.

-In addition, treatment can raise the issue of Occupational Health and Safety (OHS), which has been encountered by the therapist.
+In addition, treatment can raise the issue of Occupational Health and Safety (OHS), which the therapist has encountered.

 The following are relative contraindications, which means that specialist doctors should take special care before starting hyperbaric oxygen treatments: